mindscan-de/BrightFlux/README.md

 ### Next

 DataFrame-Core-Ingest
-* [DFINGEST] Decoders for inner structures again into dataframes - e.g. Zooming into the dataframes / e.g. Level of detail and then study a single aspect across the whole log
+* [DFINGEST] Decoders for inner structures again into data frames - e.g. Zooming into the data frames / e.g. Level of detail and then study a single aspect across the whole log
-  * [DFINGEST] DataSource Tokenizer for Dataframe Columns
+  * [DFINGEST] DataSource tokenizer for data frame Columns
-* [DFINGEST] ingest inner encodings of data in certain columns of the dataframe in case, using selectors (SQL-Like) and then a format/parser description
+* [DFINGEST] ingest inner encodings of data in certain columns of the data frame in case, using selectors (SQL-Like) and then a format/parser description

 DataFrame-Core
 * [DFCORE] Support original Index
-  * [DFCORE] copy the original index in a derived dataframe
+  * [DFCORE] copy the original index in a derived data frame
 * [DFCORE] Improve support of "__org_idx" and "__idx", when doing select statements (added to the default copied columns)
-* [DFCORE] reindex "__idx" row on dataframe filtering and dataframe column selection
+* [DFCORE] reindex "__idx" row on data frame filtering and data frame column selection

 ### Later